Contracts are the lifeblood that course through the veins of any business, breathing vitality into every relationship and transaction.

 Contract monitoring checklist: What to monitor?

-The specifics of contract monitoring checklists vary depending on the nature of the contract and the organisation's needs.
+The specifics of contract monitoring checklists vary depending on the nature of the contract and the organization's needs.
 Here’s what you should regularly monitor:

 • Contract parties